How to Prepare for the PE Exam

 Make sure that when you take your practice exam(s), you try to match the actual exam conditions as well as possible.
 Use your NCEES-approved calculator, and the NCEES PE Civil Reference Handbook, and lock yourself in a room away from distractions.
 Try to give it a full run-through at least once so as to get used to the timing and format.

 If you want more exams, places like PPI2Pass have practice problem sets in specific areas, or full exams available for you.
-If you use my link, you’ll get 15% off all books from PPI2Pass.

 Study for your Weak Areas